cranderveldt/piki/README.md

-Blue Select
+Piki
 ===========

 This is skinnable, Blue State-created select replacement jQuery plugin.
+Because some people are picky about picking.

 ## Usage